ydahal1/ydahal1/jokes.md

-1. Why don't programmers like nature?
-It has too many bugs!
+1. Why did the software engineer go broke?
+Because he lost his domain in a cyber sale!

-2. Why did the computer go to the doctor?
-It had a virus!
+2. Why did the cybersecurity expert bring a ladder to work?
+Because they heard the system had a lot of bugs!

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why did the software engineer quit their job?
+Because they couldn't find a secure connection with their boss!

-4. Why was the computer cold?
-It left its Windows open!
+4. Why do programmers prefer dark mode?
+Because they like to code in the shadows and stay one step ahead of the cyber attackers!

 [
-Sun Dec 31 01:15:09 UTC 2023
+Mon Jan  1 01:16:45 UTC 2024
  ]